xgirma/reactor01/NOTE.md

 0. arrow function sharing lexical "this" with the parent scope

 1. default parameter problem, if check for `falsy`, instead of `undefined`

+2. compiling: compiling with Babel takes your code and run it through syntax transformation, in order to get browser compatible syntax.
+What its not doing, `it is not adding` any new method or objects you may need to the browser's global object or any JavaScript primitives

+3. polyfill: when you add a polyfill you `adding new functionality` to the browser

+4. Babel: arrow functions : compiled

+5. Babel: Promises : polyfilled

+6.